 Hefin has two jobs.
 As well as running the family farm, he is an English/Welsh translator and travels all over Wales translating at public events, conferences, legal and council meetings and even court cases.

 Member of the National Farmers Union (NFU) and the NFU Next Generation Policy Forum (non-official position).
-Independent member of his local community council.
+Hefin was recently (2022) appointed County Vice Chairman and Wales Livestock Board Member for NFU Cymru, and elected as a member of the county council.

 Radio Cymru’s Post Cyntaf/ Post Prynhawn (discussing lack of opportunities for young people in farming, interviewed as part of a panel in response to Brexit post referendum, most recently a telephone interview about shortage of fodder during the late spring of 2018)